PhD

 The Exam

-- The purpose of the Ph.D. preliminary examination is to give students the opportunity to demonstrate a superior understanding of four areas of historical inquiry.
+- The purpose of the preliminary examinations is to give students the opportunity to demonstrate a superior understanding of three areas of historical inquiry.

-- Preliminary Exams consist of three written examinations, one in a major field and two in minor fields.
-The two minor fields must be distinct in time and/or space from the major field.
+- Preliminary exams consist of three written examinations, one in a major field and two in minor fields.
+One of the two minor fields must be distinct in time and/or space from the major field.
 Students wishing to take a minor field offered by another department within the College of Liberal Arts and Sciences must petition the Graduate Advisory Committee for approval.

-- The Department of History administers preliminary examination twice a year, once in the fall and once in the spring.
-The major field exam takes five hours; the minor field tests take four hours each.
-Exams are held during a single week, with each examination scheduled on a different day.
+- The Department of History administers preliminary examinations twice a year, once in the fall and once in the spring.
+Exams are held during a single week, with all three examinations made available via Blackboard at 9:00 a.m. on Monday and all three responses due via Blackboard by 9:00 a.m. the following Monday.
 Exams are graded in one of three ways: pass with distinction (for a performance of outstanding merit), pass, or fail.
-Preliminary exams are evaluated by committees appointed by the Director of Graduate Studies.
+PhD students who receive marks of “pass with distinction” or “pass” are admitted to candidacy.
+Preliminary exams are evaluated by committees appointed by the Director of Graduate Studies (DGS).
 Ordinarily, the major field test is evaluated by three faculty members and each of the minor field tests by two faculty members.
+If the grades for a minor field exam are split (i.e., one reader grades the exam as a “pass” and the other grades the exam as “fail”), the DGS will ask a third reader to evaluate the exam and cast the deciding vote.

 Preparing for Exams

 Major field exams are generally based on colloquia readings and topics covered during the past three years.
-The faculty in each major field construct a standard bibliography of important works in the field organized according to the most important themes in the field areas of inquiry that any student would be expected to master (e.g. French Revolution in modern Europe; slavery in the U.S.).
-The list includes recommended readings for each theme.
-Each student prepares an individualized major field list derived largely from this longer bibliography.
+Typically, these fields are subdivided into thematic subfields that represent the most salient periods, themes, and conceptual frameworks within the overarching field.
+These subfields represent the areas of inquiry students of this subject would be expected to master.
+Each student prepares an individualized reading list based on the main themes in the field.
 Each theme should be covered, but not every work in every category need be on each student’s list.
-Lists will require regularly updating (approximately every three years).
-Students are responsible for developing their own minor field reading lists in conjunction with their advisers and other faculties in the minor field area.
+Students are responsible for developing their own minor field reading lists in conjunction with their advisers and other faculty in the minor field area.

 Examination questions are often historiographical and analytical and are not necessarily restricted to topics covered in particular graduate courses.
-For this reason, it is extremely important for students to consult those members of the graduate faculty who are responsible for examination fields in order to become familiar with expectations.
-Students are strongly encouraged to consult previously written tests, as well as a range of course syllabi.
-Previously written tests in most fields, as well as many course syllabi, are available for inspection and photocopying in the Graduate Secretary’s office.
+For this reason, it is extremely important for students to consult with their exam committees in order to become familiar with their expectations.
+Students are strongly encouraged to consult the most recently administered tests for their selected fields, as well as a range of course syllabi.
+The most recent version of written tests in most fields, as well as many course syllabi, are available from the Graduate Program Coordinator.
+Only one back exam will be made available to students requesting sample exams.

-Exam readers will be selected within the first two weeks of each semester for that semester’s exam, and the identity of the readers for each field will be made known to the students at that time.
-Conversely, readers will also receive the names and contact information for all exam takers in their fields.
+Exam readers will be selected during the semester preceding each exam and the identity of the readers for each field will be made known to the students at that time.
+Readers will also receive the names and contact information for all exam takers in their fields.

 Students are strongly encouraged to meet with the chairs of their exam committees.
 In large fields (such as U.S. history) committee chairs may prefer to organize one general meeting for all exam takers rather than meeting individually with a relatively large number of students.

-Students may petition to take minor field exams in areas not included in the History Department’s approved list.
+Students may petition to take up to one minor field exam in an area not included in the History Department’s approved list.
 The petition must be endorsed by at least two faculty members who are competent to administer the exam.
 In certain circumstances, one or both faculty members may come from outside the Department of History.
 All petitions for special fields must be submitted for approval to the Graduate Advisory Committee.
 Petitions for special fields must be submitted at least one semester prior to the examination.

 The Dissertation in History at UIC